Why Animated Video Production is a Cost-Effective Alternative to Live-Action Videos

 Live-action shoots don’t always go as planned.
 A scene might need retakes due to bad lighting, background noise, or an actor’s mistake.
 Reshoots mean extra costs.
 With animation, revisions are simpler and cheaper—adjustments can be made without scheduling another shoot.
 Keep in mind rendering time though – every single adjustment means the whole section/scene needs to be re-rendered, so make sure you’ve accounted for that.

-Animated elements can be repurposed into multiple formats.
+The value of animation extends beyond initial production.
 A single animated video can be adapted for Instagram reels, YouTube shorts, website banners, and even presentations, saving costs on future content creation.

 Example: McDonald repurposes its animated videos into social media snippets, making the most of its content investment.